Good news for local owls!

 Our nest box plans

 Greening Steyning are delighted to have the opportunity to work with the Upper Adur Farmers Group, a network of local farmers who have suitable sites for owl nest boxes on their land.
-We have raised enough funds already to install at least ten owl boxes on farms along the Adur Valley, creating a network of new nesting sites.
+We have raised enough funds already to install thirteen owl boxes on farms along the Adur Valley, creating a network of new nesting sites.

 Owl boxes need to quite big to accommodate a family of baby owls.
 We’re taking design advice from the Barn Owl Trust, and getting them made by local carpenter, Dan Carter, using durable, sustainably sourced timber provided at a special price by Gardner and Scardifield (a big thanks to both for their help on this project!).